-If you have been appointed as a civil-law notary, you are required to take the oath (in Dutch) in your district court region within 6 months.
-After taking the oath, you will be included in the register of civil-law notaries (in Dutch) with the Royal Dutch Association of Civil-law Notaries (Koninklijke Notariële Beroepsorganisatie, KNB).
-After registration you file your signature and initials with the registry of the court where you took your oath.
+Have you been appointed as a civil-law notary?
+You are required to take the oath (in Dutch) in your district court region within 6 months.
+After taking the oath, you have to file your signature and initials.
+You do so with the registry (griffie) of the court in which you took your oath.

 Appointment as civil-law notary